gmeeker/clintercept/README.txt

 Window:

-Copy OpenCL.dll and ClintConfig.txt next to the application.
+Copy OpenCL.dll and CLInterceptConfig.txt next to the application.
-Edit the options in ClintConfig.txt, especially the log file location.
+Edit the options in CLInterceptConfig.txt, especially the log file location.

 Mac OS X:

 Override DYLD_INSERT_LIBRARIES to the dylib's path and set any options in the environment.
-You may also specify option in ClintConfig.txt.
+You may also specify option in CLInterceptConfig.txt.
 Logging will use NSLog by default, but a log file can be specified.

-DYLD_INSERT_LIBRARIES=/my/install/path/libClint.dylib CLINT_CHECK_ALL=1 ./clinfo
+DYLD_INSERT_LIBRARIES=/my/install/path/libCLIntercept.dylib CLINT_CHECK_ALL=1 ./clinfo

 Why is this a dylib not a framework?
 If we write a replacement OpenCL framework, we can't load the real framework.
 We use DYLD_INSERT_LIBRARIES to inject replacement functions,